Purposeful Living at Someren Glen

 The term “senior living community” can encompass a wide range of living options to suit an equally wide range of needs and preferences.
 This brief glossary of terms outlines the key differences:

-• Memory support provides specialized support for older adults living with Alzheimer’s disease or other forms of dementia.
-While commonly provided within an assisted living neighborhood at many communities, memory support can also be offered as part of skilled nursing care, as it is at Someren Glen.
+- Memory support provides specialized support for older adults living with Alzheimer’s disease or other forms of dementia.
+While commonly provided within an assisted living neighborhood at many communities, memory support is offered as part of skilled nursing care at Someren Glen.

 What Is a Continuing Care Community?